jimrthy/component-dsl/README.md

 (context-manager/context f arg1 arg2 arg3 ... argN).
 The context manager
 will call (f system arg1 arg2 arg3 ... argN).

+As a rule of thumb, your component implementations should only be operating on their own component (and possibly its dependencies).
+Which means that we/you shouldn't be passing the full system around everywhere.

+context-manager/with-component is an attempt to alleviate that issue.

+Its first parameter is the key to the Component on which you want to operate.

+Its second parameter is the parameter vector for the the function that handles the context callback.
+The symbols after the first parameter (which will receive the component) must already have associated values inside the calling scope.

+The other parameters are the forms of the function body, wrapped in an implicit do.

 Time will tell whether this is actually a good idea or not.
 Used judiciously, with some sort of notation warning that the function being called is not purely functional (which also pollutes all its callers), I think it probably